 The mission of the WGRC is to serve as a hub for education, programming, collaborations, and advocacy on issues of gender and equity, giving special attention to the need for preventative measures around sexual assault and violence on our college campus.
 Our work occurs at the intersection of many identities such as race, class, sexual orientation, ethnicity, and ability.

 The WGRC seeks to fulfill this mission by:

 - providing programs and education that engage issues of sexual assault, violence, relationships, sex, gender, and equity with critical but supportive thinking and conversation,

-- providing two internship opportunities (FORCE and SPEAC) for professional development, leadership development, education, and activism,
+- housing the FORCE Internship (Feminists Organized to Resist, Create, and Empower) and providing opportunities for professional development, leadership development, education, and activism,

 - supporting the student club UA Planned Parenthood Generation Action

 - providing a welcoming space with free student resources, including meeting space, relaxation space, computer workspace, and a Feminist Pharmacy (free personal/hygiene items),

 - and historically hosting the Greater Women’s Interests Collaborative and the Sexual Assault Prevention Council.

 A Feminist Framework